Click here to return HOME

 Dialogue Microphones:

-I use mic stands with booms instead of straight-up stands, this way the actors can't accidentally step on the base of the stand and make a bump sound during production.
-I generally have my actors speak 8-14 inches from the mic.
+I use mic stands with booms instead of straight-up stands.
+This way the actors can't accidentally step on the base of the stand and make a bump sound during production.
+I generally have my actors speak 6-10 inches from the mic.
 Any further and then we have to turn up the mic too much which brings too much "room tone"--along with air conditioning, etc. A small hoop wrapped with nylon mesh, called a pop filter, can allow actors to get closer to the mic without "popping" their P's.
 At the MT&R, we use 8-inch diameter pop filters due to our large casts and they really get the actors at the proper distance from the microphone.
 Pop Filters cost about $24-$30 and are available from musical instrument stores and the Markertek A/V supply house http://www.markertek.com.
-We've also recently started using DBX 166 electronic limiter devices (sort of a automated volume control) to keep the voice levels consistent.

 Special Uses of Dialogue Microphones: